 Maps are good for focusing in on and remembering things.

-As a Dictionary, your site helps users gain deeper understanding of things they already know something about.
+As a Index, your site helps users gain deeper understanding of things they already know something about.

 Picking your guide

 So if different guides do different things, which is best for your site?
 One way to start this discussion is to look at your site’s complexity versus your visitor’s expected domain knowledge.

 Generally speaking, site owners have a pretty good sense of how complex or rich their content is relative to other competitors or knowledge spaces.
 You may also have a good sense of the level of domain knowledge visitors have when coming to the site.
 Those two things can become axes on a chart that maps their combination, as shown below.
 The three guide strategies are mapped out in the space: signage for less complex spaces with lower domain knowledge, maps for more complex spaces, and index guides for helping people with strong domain knowledge across the entire content complexity range.

 There are definitely overlaps, so see these more like clouds or fields rather than hard and fast boundaries.
 The point, though, is to start the conversation by asking about guidance and need rather than specific solutions.
 It’s better not to start with “we want search” and instead to first ask: